Prizes & Awards

 3. A curriculum vitae (2 page limit - longer CVs will not be considered),

-4. A nominating letter (2 page limit - longer letters will not be considered) from a faculty member familiar with you and your work.
-A link to provide to your nominator to submit their letter is in the ESME application.
-Nominators can only make one nomination per year.
+5. A nomination statement (<5000 characters) from a faculty member familiar with you and your work.
+A link will be sent to your nominator to submit their nomination when you submit your application.
+Nominators can only make one nomination per year and their nominations are due October 16, 2025..

-Congratulations to Carmen Lee from McMaster University, who is DSOFT’s first Emerging Soft Matter Excellence Award (ESME) winner!
-Carmen was awarded the prize for research on buckling instabilities in bubble chains.
+Congratulations to Nico Schramma from the University of Amsterdam who was awarded the 2025 Emerging Soft Matter Excellence Award (ESME)!
+Nico was awarded the prize for research on light-controlled chloroplast network-morphodynamics in single-celled algae.

 Nominees for and holders of APS Honors (prizes, awards, and fellowship) and official leadership positions are expected to meet standards of professional conduct and integrity as described in the APS Ethics Guidelines.
 Violations of these standards may disqualify people from consideration or lead to revocation of honors or removal from office.